liwrui/liwrui.github.io/_pages/about.md

 News
 =====
-+ Two paper has been submitted to ICME-24 as corresponding author!
-Good Luck!
 + One paper has been submitted to CVPR-24 as first author!
 Good Luck!
 + I have received the 2023 China National Scholarship for doctoral students **(top 1.5%)**!
 (23/10/2023)
 + Two paper has been received by ACM MM (**CCF-A**) as first author!
 (01/08/2023)